MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-operational-procedures.md

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)

-## Measure and track sustainability
+## Measure and track carbon impact

 ### Design considerations

 - An essential aspect of working toward any sustainability goal is tracking and quantifying the progress.
-  - If you can't track and measure the impact, you will never be sure if the efforts are worthwhile.
+If you can't track and measure the impact, you will never be sure if the efforts are worthwhile.

 ### Design recommendations

-- Use the Emissions Impact Dashboard to record current and future environmental impact.
+- Use the [Emissions Impact Dashboard](https://www.microsoft.com/sustainability/emissions-impact-dashboard) to record current and future environmental impact.
   - Identify and track metrics to quantify the achievement of technical, business, and sustainability outcomes.
-  - Rely tooling to help measure the impact, and record any changes made to your workload.
+  - Rely on tooling to help measure the impact, and record any changes made to your workload.

 |Design principle|Pillar|SGF Pillar|Considerations|
 |---|---|---|---|